AzizAlHothi/d2mr-assessment-alhothi/01_data-cleaning/01_cleaning-level-1/assessment.md

         -   [x] Objective attempt
         -   [x] Unique objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: ND - giving this to you but you've actually got one chunk that doesn't work! be sure you use relative paths whenever possible, because my computer doesn't have an /abdulaziz/ folder

 6. Use arithmetic, comparison, and logical operators